magpylib/magpylib/docs/examples/examples_05_backend_canvas.md

 (examples-backends-canvas)=

-# Graphics - Backend and canvas
+# Graphics - Backend, canvas, return_fig

 The graphic backend refers to the plotting library that is used for graphic output.
 Canvas refers to the frame/window/canvas/axes object the graphic output is forwarded to.